Other related projects

-Green Hydrogen Potential in Tunisia
+Green hydrogen potential in Tunisia

 Hydrogen is an energy carrier that can be produced from a wide variety of energy sources.
-Large quantities of hydrogen can be produced by using renewable electricity to power electrolysers that turn water into hydrogen “Green H2”.
-This green H2 can be used in multiple ways, as with other natural gases, such as long-term storage; re-electrification; fuel for transport and also to create further green fuels such as ammonia.
-Green H2 will be especially useful to help the decarbonization of hard to abate sectors
+Large amounts of hydrogen can be produced by using renewable electricity to power electrolysers that transform water into “green H2” hydrogen.
+This green H2 can be used in multiple ways such as: being used with other natural gases, long term storage; re-electrification; fuel for transportation and also to create other green fuels such as ammonia.
+Green H2 will be particularly useful in helping to decarbonize hard-to-reduce sectors.

 HOW IT WORKS: